tx-pts-dai/templates/addons/ness-lambda/README.md

 - `aws_security_group.vpc_lambda` the security group to attach to the lambda
 - `aws_vpc_security_group_egress_rule.vpc_lambda` egress in the above security group
-- `var.studio_secret` the name of the secret the lambda will use to get info on how to connect to studio
+- `var.studio_secret_name` the name of the secret the lambda will use to get info on how to connect to studio
 - `var.environment` the environment for which the lambda will run
+- `random_string.this` used to name some AWS resources to avoid duplicates